zstephens/neat-genreads/README.md

 ```

 ### Targeted region simulation
-Simulate a targeted region of a genome, e.g. exome, with -t.
+Simulate a targeted region of a genome, e.g. exome, with -tr.

 ```
 python gen_reads.py                  \